mozilla/treeherder/docs/submitting_data.rst

 If you are establishing a new repository with Treeherder, then you will need to do one of the following:

-1. For Github repos: :ref:`add-github-repo`
+1. For GitHub repos: :ref:`add-github-repo`

 2. For Mercurial repos: :ref:`add-hg-repo`